awennersteen/awennersteen.github.io/_posts/2024-07-03-gandalf-lakera.md

 would be in this direction.
 The plan was to add more defenses to the prompt to make this slightly harder but to my surprise it wasn't necessary.

-This is of course in practise not a scalable approach and you pay per prompt so it's better to handle this in input validation and output validation steps.
+This is of course in practice not a scalable approach and you pay per prompt so it's better to handle this in input validation and output validation steps.

 Level 3 does't allow that we ask it about Ibiza, which is the word chosen for the password.